MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

-Hi, I’m Benji, also known as [@MindfulMinun][twitter] on the Internet.
-I’m a high school student attending [Legacy ECHS][lechs] in Taylor and I’ll be graduating with my Associate’s degree in 2019.
+Hi, I'm Benji.
+You may know me as [@MindfulMinun][twitter] on the Internet.
+I'm a senior at [Legacy ECHS][lechs], planning to graduate with my Associate’s in 2019.
+I'm into programming and playing piano.

 {% include image.html
     caption="This is what I look like."